When Life is Hard- The Mental Toughness Way to Just Keep Going

 Then JUST one mile at a time.

-A yard is hard, and a mile is a trial, but an inch is a cinche.
+A yard is hard, and a mile is a trial, but an inch is a sinche.

-Life is not a sprint, It’s a marathon as well.
+Life is not a sprint, It’s not a marathon either.
+It’s much harder!
+It’s a 100-mile trail run!

 The mental toughness way to never giving up and to keep moving forward when living is hard is to do just that.
 Keep moving forward!

 Just keep going becomes the end game and it’s the defining line of reaching your goals.